hotosm/gh-workflows/docs/test_compose.md

-# PyTest (via Docker Compose)
+# Test via Docker Compose

-Run pytest for your application, inside a container, and as part of the docker compose stack.
+Run tests inside a container, as part of a docker compose stack.

 This is useful for tests when the tests require, e.g. an underlying database, or any additional services.